 Jesus still had the marks of the nails and the spear from his crucifixion when he appeared to Thomas and the others.
 He even invited so-called “doubting” Thomas to put his fingers in the open wounds, although, contrary to the painting by Caravaggio entitled “The Incredulity of Thomas” (see the picture above this article), the text does not say that Thomas accepted the invitation to touch Jesus’ wounds.
 But give Thomas credit that an apparition would not do for him.
 Thomas was no gnostic for whom material reality was unimportant and only spiritual reality was important.
 For him a resurrected body had to be a real body, and if the body is one that had been crucified its piercing wounds should still be evident.

-This work of art is John Granville Gregory’s Still Doubting – a modern rendition of Caravaggio’s masterpiece, except that the wound (over time?) has become a scar.
+John Granville Gregory’s Still Doubting is a modern rendition of Caravaggio’s masterpiece, except that the wound (over time?) has become a scar.

 28Thomas answered him, “My Lord and my God!”
 29Jesus said to him, “Have you believed because you have seen me?
 Blessed are those who have not seen and yet have come to believe.”